Pronunciation of 'Araceae'

 English (United States)

-A family of flowering plants commonly known as the arum family, which includes species such as philodendrons and peace lilies.
+A family of flowering plants commonly known as the arum family, which includes species like philodendrons and taro.